-- Our treatment is extremely simplified, and leaves out many complexities that need to be dealt with in a realistic model: - We have implicitly assumed that all emitted photons escape, which is NOT a good assumption, particularly for abundant molecules like CO in fact, most of the photons emitted in a CO J = 1 → 0 transition will be absorbed by other CO molecules rather than escaping - We have ignored variations in the abundance, which can have significant effects on the observed emission.
+- need to be dealt with in a realistic model: - We have implicitly assumed that all emitted photons escape, which is NOT a good assumption, particularly for abundant molecules like CO - in fact, most of the photons emitted in a CO $J = 1 \rightarrow 0$ transition will be absorbed by other CO molecules rather than escaping - We have ignored variations in the abundance, which can have significant effects on the observed emission.
 For example, CO brightness often declines in the very centres of cold clouds, not because the density has a local minimum, but because in very cold regions the CO freezes out of the gas phase into an ice.